dataforseo/TypeScriptClient/docs/classes/AmazonAmazonPaidSerpElementItem.md

 > **`optional`** **rank\_absolute**: `number`

-absolute rank in Amazon SERP
+absolute rank in SERP
-absolute position among all the elements in SERP
+absolute position among all the elements found in Amazon SERP

 #### Implementation of